Fardenz/telegram-mini-app/README.md

 <details>
 <summary>Frontend</summary>

-We're using Github Pages to deploy the frontend, this allows us to have a public URL with HTTPS for the web app without having to pay for a server.
-The disadvantage is that you can only host static webpages.
-To deploy it automatically configure your github pages in the repository settings and set the `ENV_VARIABLES_FRONTEND` secret.
+We're using GitHub Pages to deploy the frontend, this allows us to have a public URL with HTTPS for the web app without having to pay for a server.
+The disadvantage is that you can only host static web pages.
+To deploy it automatically configure your GitHub pages in the repository settings and set the `ENV_VARIABLES_FRONTEND` secret.

-You can find the configuration in `.github/workflows/staging-deployment-frontend.yml`
+You can find the configuration in `.github/workflows/staging-deployment-frontend.yml`.
 </details>

 ### Architecture